awesomemotive/Featured-Comments/readme.txt

 3. Class added to comment, as seen on the frontend (screenshot shows source viewed in Firebug)

 == Changelog ==

+= 1.2.4 =

+* Fixed a bug with the Featured Comments widget and not being able to properly set the number of comments to show

 = 1.2.3 =